ediy/Ubidots-Lua-OpenWRT-router-Ubidots-Real-time-data-monitoring/README.md

 Ubidots-Lua is written in Lua, it allows you to post data to or get data from Ubidots with minimum coding required.
 Ubidots-Lua should run on any OpenWRT wireless router, and it is able to execute from console, Bash script or as a Lua function call.

-You can read more about this project on my website. http://ediy.com.my/index.php/projects/item/117-arduino-based-electronic-queuing-system

 Execute ubidots-Lua from command-line interpreter